qiyfoundation/Qiy-Scheme/Definitions.md

 ### Catalogues Request
 A [Qiy Node Request](#qiy-node-request) to list the [Service Catalogues](#service-catalogue) in the [Service Library](#service-library).

-### Character String
-A letter, number, symbol, or any combination of those possibly separated by one or more spaces and/or tabs.

 ### Claim
 A statement that one subject, such as a person or organization, makes about itself or another subject.